On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Upper Bound for Metric TSP

-By coloring the vertices uniformly at random, each $l$-long edge has a probability of $\frac{1}{4}$ of going from a red vertex to a blue vertex.
+Color each vertex independently red or blue with equal probability.
+Each $l$-long edge goes from a red vertex to a blue vertex with probability $\frac{1}{4}$.
 Hence, the expected number of $l$-long edges satisfying this condition is $\frac{1}{4}$ of the original number.
-This implies that there is a coloring where at least $\frac{1}{4}$ of the $l$-long edges satisfies the condition. \end{proof}
+This implies that there is a coloring where at least $\frac{1}{4}$ of the $l$-long edges satisfy the condition. \end{proof}

-\begin{definition} We obtain the directed multigraph \emph{$G_2^l$} by coloring the vertices of $G_1^l$ red and blue according to Lemma \ref{coloring} and deleting all edges that are not $l$-long edges from a red vertex to a blue vertex according to the fixed orientation of $T$ (Figure \ref{g2}, the colors of the edges will be explained later). \end{definition}
+\begin{definition} We obtain the directed multigraph \emph{$G_2$} by coloring the vertices of $G_1$ red and blue according to Lemma \ref{coloring} and deleting all edges that are not $l$-long edges from a red vertex to a blue vertex according to the fixed orientation of $T$ (Figure \ref{g2}.
+The colors of the edges will be explained later). \end{definition}